HariSekhon/Knowledge-Base/git.md

 Welcome to "Rebase Hell".

+Even if the two branches end states weren't quite the same or auto-mergeable, it would have been only a single merge conflict to resolve instead of two dozen, some of which were futile merge resolutions because those code files were corrected in future commits anyway, which you don't know until you've wasted your time fixing them to get to the next commits.

 Yes, I know two people shouldn't have been producing similar fixes on two branches but sometimes people are in a rush and these things happen.
 Besides, this is supposed to be distributed concurrent version control.